mswjs/data/README.md

     },
   },
   data: {
+    // Nullable properties can be updated to null.
-    age: 23,
+    age: null,
-    name: null
   },
 })
 ```

+> You can define [Nullable relationships](#nullable-relationships) in the same manner.

-When using Typescript you can manually set the type of the property when it is
+When using Typescript, you can manually set the type of the property when it is
 not possible to infer it from the factory function, such as when you want the
 property to default to null: